yohanesss/md_blog/posts/introduction-of-usestate-and-useeffect-in-react.md

 The last thing that I want to mentioned is you also can mimic `componentWillUnmount` behavior in `useEffect` by having a return function in your effect callback. `useEffect` will invoke this function when unmounting the component.
 This is useful when you want to unsubscribe to some listener API or to cleaning up async effect in your component.

-That's it for the the introduction of `useState` and `useEffect`.
+That's it for the introduction of `useState` and `useEffect`.
 I hope this article will help you in your journey to understanding react hooks 🍻